Group Therapy and Skills Clinics

 How do I join a Therapy Group or Skills Clinic?

-A referral to a therapy group or skills clinic needs to be made through a therapist at CAPS.
-If you have not had a phone screening or an in-person first appointment, those appointments should be scheduled prior to joining a group.
-In most cases, an evaluation with the group's therapist is scheduled prior to joining.
-This evaluation helps to determine whether a group is likely to meet your needs and whether you will fit well with a particular group's composition.
+A referral to a therapy group or skills clinic needs to be made through a provider at CAPS.
+If you are not currently involved in CAPS services, call CAPS to schedule a phone screening.
+If you are currently involved in CAPS services, speak to your provider.
+In most cases, a meeting with the group's therapist is scheduled prior to joining.
+This screening helps to determine whether a group is likely to meet your needs and whether you will fit well with a particular group's composition.

 Drop-In Support Groups